 In certain areas, especially rich in programmers-hiring companies, the competition among employers is high.
 Let’s face the truth: if the top 10% of developers in your area are hired by Apple, Google, or Facebook, it will be difficult to compete with your offer.
 This means you may be able to hire a mediocre developer on-site or outsource top developers in another location, where the competition is not that high.
-App development companies based there are able to hire the best specialists in region and allocate them to your project.
+Software based companies there are able to hire the best web app development specialists and allocate them to your project.

 11. Lack of knowledge

 If you hire 2 developers, you’ve got 2 developers and StackOverflow.
 If you decide to outsource, you have 2 developers, StackOverflow, AND indirect access to the whole company that can back them up with knowledge in case they encounter any obstacles during development.